 – In connection to that, I also learned from Rodolphe that the atmosphere at major labels can sometimes be counterproductive to the industry.
 A lot of staff are more concerned with keeping their jobs than developing great artists, and the pressure from upper management to meet quarterly projections can be stifling.
 It almost sounds like there’s a hidden hand that steers how the labels operate, which is very different from how you’d expect it to work.

 That’s just a feature of big corporations, especially the public ones.
-Being listed on the stock exchange means that the market expects certain results, and the goal isn’t just to be successful, but to live up those expectations.
+Being listed on the stock exchange means that the market expects certain results, and the goal isn’t just to be successful, but to live up to those expectations.
 That’s how the stock market works – companies make projections for the quarter and their performance has to match that.
 The best-case scenario is when you meet your projections.
 A tolerable scenario would be to make a low projection but at least live up to it.
 The worst-case scenario is when a company makes high projections and doesn’t meet them – that’s when the market freaks out and stock prices drop.
 So there’s always going to be pressure at big companies, and sometimes upper management will demand the company grows at a rate that seems unrealistic to the employees on the ground.
 I saw it happen when BMG was sold to Universal – management wanted the company’s valuation to go up, and they said, “We’re gonna do XYZ results for next year “.
 So the Head of Finance has to ask the General Manager to outperform what he did the previous year, but he won’t tell him by how much.
 The required amount might be 4%, but that number is only known to the higher-ups.
 So the Manager gets pressured to forecast higher and higher profits until it matches the hidden number, and if he doesn’t play along, his budget won’t be approved.
 So it’s not a “hidden hand” at work.
 It might feel like that if you’re an A&R, but it’s all about financial goals.
 In the case of Universal, those goals come from Vivendi.

 – But Vivendi is made up of people who hardly show their faces to the public, so the structure still feels kind of hidden.

 From my position as a middle manager, I could see both the top and the bottom of the company, so maybe I have a different view on things.
 But still, we know who runs the company: it’s Lucian Grainge for the label and Jody Gerson for the publishing.
 We know who runs Vivendi too – Vincent Bolloré is the CEO and there’s a committee that reports to him.
 It’s all very visible for those who want to know.
 They have official meetings about what to strive for each year, so it’s not like there’s a conspiracy going on.
 Someone who doesn’t know how big companies operate might think there’s a shadow agenda that controls everyone, but it’s not like that.
-Yes, there’s gap between sales teams and top management, but if someone wants to know how a corporation works, they just have to Google it – blaming it on a “hidden hand” is silly.
+Yes, there’s a gap between sales teams and top management, but if someone wants to know how a corporation works, they just have to Google it – blaming it on a “hidden hand” is silly.
 Things like that might be present in international politics or at intelligence agencies, but not in the corporate world.

 – I’ve heard that the higher up you progress at a major label, the less freedom you have to take your own initiative.
 Is this true?